pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 reduces how often the view must re-compute.

-This technique for reducing view re-computations is most effective towards the root of your app heirarchy and least effective towards the leaf nodes of your app.
-Root features tend to hold lots of state that it's view does not need, such as child features, and leaf features tend to only hold what's necessary.
+This technique for reducing view re-computations is most effective towards the root of your app hierarchy and least effective towards the leaf nodes of your app.
+Root features tend to hold lots of state that its view does not need, such as child features, and leaf features tend to only hold what's necessary.
 If you are going to employ this technique you will get the most benefit by applying it to views closer to the root.

 ### CPU intensive calculations

 Reducers are run on the main thread and so they are not appropriate for performing intense CPU work.
-If you need to perform lots CPU-bound work, then it is more appropriate to use an ``Effect``, which will operate in the cooperative thread pool, and then send it's output back into the system via an action.
+If you need to perform lots of CPU-bound work, then it is more appropriate to use an ``Effect``, which will operate in the cooperative thread pool, and then send it's output back into the system via an action.
 You should also make sure to perform your CPU intensive work in a cooperative manner by periodically suspending with `Task.yield()` so that you do not block a thread in the cooperative pool for too long.

 So, instead of performing intense work like this in your reducer: